 There will be additional traffic in the St Albans, Edgeware and Mairehau areas when the Christchurch Northern Corridor opens.
 We're planning how we manage this traffic and reduce the number of vehicles travelling along the route.

 The Christchurch Northern Corridor (CNC) will help people to travel to and from the north of Christchurch.

 The CNC extends the Northern Motorway to connect QEII Drive and Cranford Street, through to Innes Road.
 Further information about this project is available on the NZ Transport Agency website(external link).

-The draft plan was informed by public engagement with the community in 2018 and seeks to balance the needs of local communities with safety and accessibility considerations, while ensuring an accessible city for all Christchurch residents, businesses and visitors.
+The plan prepared by the independent traffic expert was informed by public engagement with the community in 2018 and seeks to balance the needs of local communities with safety and accessibility considerations, while ensuring an accessible city for all Christchurch residents, businesses and visitors.

-The draft plan recommends changes to the arterial and local road networks.
+The plan recommends changes to the arterial and local road networks.

 The Christchurch Northern Corridor and the Downstream Effects Management Plan are also part of a wider package of transport projects to improve travel to and from northern Christchurch.